 Palaeontology Field and Museum Skills

-Palaeontology Field and Museum Skills includes an overseas field course to examine fossiliferous deposits in a field context.
-The field course location will be linked to active sites and ongoing research activity within the Palaeobiology research group.
-Locations may therefore vary, but are likely to initially focus on the the USA (Utah/Arizona).
+This module includes an overseas field course to study fossils in a field context, as well as practical and transferable training in museum skills, working with those such as the Lapworth Museum of Geology, and being co-taught by museum professionals.
+The field course location will be linked to active sites and ongoing research activity within the palaeobiology research group.
+Locations may therefore vary but are likely to initially focus on the USA (Utah/Colorado).

 - Fieldwork blog